quantbo/Normal/readme.md

 * Plotting graphs.
 * Generating axes.
 * Generating axis labels.
+* Producing legible tick labels.

-Axis for the PDF is located on the LHS, the axis for the CDF on the RHS.
+The axis for the PDF is located on the LHS, the axis for the CDF on the RHS.

 Implemented with d3.js and jStat.js.